crowdsecurity/crowdsec/pkg/leakybucket/README.md

 the event is raised after a fixed duration.
 The option is called duration.

+## Bayesian

+A Bayesian is a special bucket that runs bayesian inference instead of counting events.
+Each event must have its likelihoods specified in the yaml file under `prob_given_benign` and `prob_given_evil`.
+The bucket will continue evaluating events until the posterior goes above the threshold (triggering the overflow) or the duration (specified by leakspeed) expires.

 ## Available configuration options for buckets

 ### Fields for standard buckets